Flying with an iPad as a commercial pilot can ease many tasks during a flight.

 Ipads don’t have an external memory card slot, unlike android devices.
-So once you run out of space, you have to delete a few pictures here and a few videos there to clean up areas.
+So once you run out of space, you have to delete a few pictures and a few videos there to clean up areas.

-At some point, you might need some extra space on your device to accommodate a few other charts.
+You might need some extra space on your device to accommodate a few other charts.

 RELATED: Best iPad for pilots.

 From my experience, I have noticed batteries on iPads run out quicker than on android devices.

 You don’t want your iPad to turn off in the middle of a flight.

 Imagine you are heading towards a thunderstorm, and your iPad stopped working.